nirbosl/hedera-mirror-node/docs/database/bootstrap.md

 ##### Download Full DB Data Files

+> [!WARNING]
+> Bootstrap of a full database export is currently **not supported** by the `bootstrap.sh` script in this version.
+Support for full database bootstrap will be added in the near future.
+The instructions below are for informational purposes only.
+For full-db support, you may use the previous version by checking out the following branch: `git checkout release/0.127`.
+The previous version is compatible only with the data files of the `0.113.2` export in the GCS bucket.

 Create a directory and download all files and subdirectories for the selected version:

 ```bash